rcarrata/rcarrata.github.io/_posts/2019-08-26-ocp4_upi_installation_aws.md

 ## 1. Overview

-This procedure is based in the [official installation of OpenShift4 for AWS](https://docs.openshift.com/container-platform/4.2/installing/installing_aws/installing-aws-user-infra.html).
-Please refer to this guide for more information
+This procedure is based on the [official installation of OpenShift 4 for AWS](https://docs.openshift.com/container-platform/4.2/installing/installing_aws/installing-aws-user-infra.html).
+Please refer to this guide for more information.

 Fully tested in OpenShift 4.2 in AWS.